open-source-tabletop/cadence-wargame-system/modules/devils-bluff/devils-bluff.md

 ### Playing Devil's Bluff

 Devil's Bluff requires a battlefield around 2ft by 3ft, or something with a similar area.
-Each game of Devil's Bluff lasts for 4 round.
+Each game of Devil's Bluff lasts for 4 rounds.

 Each gang will normally consist of between 6 and 10 models.
 You will need a selection of 28mm scale miniatures suitable for a Wild West theme and may include models that have a mounted version.

-#### Action: Call Horse
+### Action: Call Horse

 Models that purchased a horse as part of their equipment may call it during their activation.
 The player rolls a d6 and on a roll of a 2 or more the model gains the **Mounted** special rule.
 A model with the **Mounted** special rule may choose to dismount, removing the special rule, at the start of any subsequent activation.